rlawson8/Github-repo/TKD.md

 1. recommendation
 1. black

-It took me roughly for years to get each black belt.
+It took me roughly four years to get each black belt.